MicrosoftDocs/power-automate-docs/articles/trigger-sharepoint-library.md

      ![Configure the template](media/trigger-sharepoint-library/template2.png)

-1. Replace the **Start an approval** action with another approval action that will let us attach files to it.
+1. Replace the **Start an approval** action with another approval action that will let you attach files to it.

    - Delete the **Start an approval** action from the flow.

         ![Delete the approval action](media/trigger-sharepoint-library/delete-action.png)

-   - Where the approval action used to be, add a new action by searching for **Start and wait for an approval**.
+   - Where the approval action used to be, select the vertical line to add a new action.

        ![Insert an action](media/trigger-sharepoint-library/insert-action.png)

+   - Search for, and then select **Start and wait for an approval**.

        ![Select the action to insert](media/trigger-sharepoint-library/select-action.png)